 The administrative contact will be given a grace period of 21 calendar days from the date of registration to verify the registrant’s identity and contact information.
 If the administrative contact has not done this after the grace period, SGNIC will suspend the domain name.

-As an exception under specific conditions, registrants who are unable to arrange for individuals who possess a SingPass ID/account to act as an administrative contact can appoint an organisation with a valid “SGNICID” as the administrative contact.
-For details, see question 17.
+As an exception under specific conditions, registrants who are unable to arrange for individuals/organisations who possess a SingPass ID/CorpPass ID to act as an administrative contact can appoint an organisation with a valid “SGNICID” as the administrative contact.
+For details, see question 19.

 To check if your domain name falls under the scheme, you can perform a WHOIS search via http://www.sgnic.sg on the domain name.
-If your domain name does not have a ‘VerifiedID@SG-Mandatory” status, it means that the domain name is not subjected to the VerifiedID@SG scheme.
+If your domain name does not have a ‘VerifiedID@SG-Mandatory” status, it means that the domain name is not subjected to the VerifiedID@SG scheme until there is change of the domain name registrant's identity or contact information.

 All domain names have to be registered by real organisations or individuals.
 By registering, they are in turn responsible for the safe and lawful use of the domain names.

-Most of the ‘.sg’ registrants are organisations.
-At the moment there is no convenient system or method for organisations (including foreign organisations) to verify their identity online.
+Some of the ‘.sg’ registrants are foreign organisations.
+At the moment there is no convenient system or method for foreign organisations to verify their identity online.
 For the registrants to prove their identities, one way is for them to provide paper-based documentary proof, such as the company registration certificates and personal identity documents.
 This process, however, is time-consuming, and creates inconvenience for registrants.

-Conversely, individuals in Singapore can conveniently be identified online using SingPass because Singapore citizens, PRs and foreigners working in Singapore could have been issued with a SingPass ID.
-An individual can thus act as the administrative contact for a ‘.sg’ domain name and assist in verifying the identity and contact information of the registrant via a convenient online process.
+Each .sg domain registration requires a Singapore administrative contact.
+Entities in Singapore can conveniently be identified online using SingPass or CorpPass because Singapore citizens, PRs and foreigners working in Singapore could have been issued with a SingPass ID, and CorpPass ID could be issued to businesses and various other types of organisations in Singapore.
+An entity with SingPass or CorpPass ID can thus act as the administrative contact for a ‘.sg’ domain name and assist in verifying the identity and contact information of the registrant via a convenient online process.

 Yes, he can.
 He should however act as the administrative contact since the system is designed for the administrative contact to verify the identity and contact information of the registrant.
 This will help simplify the communications and workflow for all parties (registrants, registrars and SGNIC) and minimise any potential confusion.